Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023/en.md

 ## Prizes

-The Ascaveth Invitational Tournament 2023 offered a prize pool of 3,000,000 IDR as generously donated by Raids and Ascaveth.
-This prize pool was further increased from community donations through Saweria and Streamlabs.
+The Ascaveth Invitational Tournament 2023 offered a prize pool that was built upon community donations through [Saweria](https://saweria.co/osuIndonesia) and [Streamlabs](https://streamlabs.com/osuindonesia/tip) as well as.

 | Placing | Prize(s) |
 | :-: | :-- |